sarkar157112/kubernets-sarkar/kubernetes-basic/topics/readme.md

 # Kubernetes security best practices, enabling you to deploy and manage applications in a secure manner and protect your cluster from potential threats.

 ## Introduction to Kubernetes Security

-a.
-Importance of security in containerized environments
+1. Importance of security in containerized environments
-b.
-Attack surfaces and potential threats
+2. Attack surfaces and potential threats
-c.
-Principles of container and Kubernetes security
+3. Principles of container and Kubernetes security

 ## Secure Cluster Setup and Configuration
-a.
-Securing the Kubernetes control plane
+1. Securing the Kubernetes control plane
-b.
-Protecting etcd, the Kubernetes datastore
+2. Protecting etcd, the Kubernetes datastore
-c.
-Configuring network security, policies, and ingress controllers
+3. Configuring network security, policies, and ingress controllers
-d.
-Securing Kubernetes nodes and the container runtime
+4. Securing Kubernetes nodes and the container runtime

 ## Authentication and Authorization
-a.
-Managing user and service accounts
+1. Managing user and service accounts
-b.
-Role-Based Access Control (RBAC) and attribute-based access control (ABAC)
+2. Role-Based Access Control (RBAC) and attribute-based access control (ABAC)
-c.
-Implementing least-privilege access
+3. Implementing least-privilege access
-d.
-Kubernetes admission controllers and webhooks
+4. Kubernetes admission controllers and webhooks

 ## Secrets Management
-a.
-Kubernetes Secrets and their limitations
+1. Kubernetes Secrets and their limitations
-b.
-Encrypting Secrets at rest and in transit
+2. Encrypting Secrets at rest and in transit
-c.
-Integrating with external secrets management solutions (e.g., HashiCorp Vault, AWS Secrets Manager, or Azure Key Vault)
+3. Integrating with external secrets management solutions (e.g., HashiCorp Vault, AWS Secrets Manager, or Azure Key Vault)

 ## Network Security and Policies
-a.
-Understanding Kubernetes networking concepts and security implications
+1. Understanding Kubernetes networking concepts and security implications
-b.
-Implementing network segmentation and isolation using NetworkPolicies
+2. Implementing network segmentation and isolation using NetworkPolicies
-c.
-Securing ingress and egress traffic with network security groups and firewalls
+3. Securing ingress and egress traffic with network security groups and firewalls

 ## Pod Security
-a.
-Implementing Pod Security Policies (PSPs) and PodSecurityContext
+1. Implementing Pod Security Policies (PSPs) and PodSecurityContext
-b.
-Using security-enhanced Linux (SELinux) and AppArmor for pod isolation
+2. Using security-enhanced Linux (SELinux) and AppArmor for pod isolation
-c.
-Securing containers with seccomp, gVisor, or Kata Containers
+3. Securing containers with seccomp, gVisor, or Kata Containers

 ## Container Image Security
-a.
-Securely building and storing container images
+1. Securely building and storing container images
-b.
-Scanning container images for vulnerabilities with tools like Clair, Trivy, or Anchore
+2. Scanning container images for vulnerabilities with tools like Clair, Trivy, or Anchore
-c.
-Implementing image signing and verification with tools like Docker Content Trust or Notary
+3. Implementing image signing and verification with tools like Docker Content Trust or Notary

 ## Runtime Security and Compliance
 a.
 Monitoring and auditing Kubernetes events with tools like Falco or Sysdig